Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 7 min read

 Visual Leak Inspection

-A careful visual inspection will quickly show whether your sealant job is holding: spin the wheel slowly and watch the bead, valve area, and both tire surfaces for any escaping air or visible sealant.
+A careful visual inspection will quickly show whether your sealant job is holding.
+Spin the wheel slowly and watch the bead, valve area, and both tire surfaces for any escaping air or visible sealant.
 For effective leak detection and basic tire maintenance, follow these targeted checks:

 1. Use soapy water in a spray bottle and mist the bead, valve base, and suspected areas; bubbles pinpoint leaks fast.